 Settings for all conversion actions (including e-commerce events)

-- Name: Enter a name for the conversion action you'd like to measure.
+- Name: Enter a name for the conversion action that you'd like to measure.
 This will help you recognise this conversion action later in conversion reports.

 - Value: The value of each conversion event is measured in the Google Analytics 4 property and will be automatically imported into Google Ads.
 You can also set a default value in Google Ads or choose not to use a value.
-Bear in mind that in the Google Analytics 4 property you need to send the value as a number to report conversions in Google Ads.
+Keep in mind that in the Google Analytics 4 property, you need to send the value as a number to report conversions in Google Ads.
 Learn more about conversion values.

 - Count: Select whether to count every or one conversion per ad click.
 'Every' is best for sales; 'One' is best for leads.
 Learn more about counting conversions.

 - Conversion window: Select how long to measure conversions after someone clicks an ad.
 Learn more about conversion windows.

 - Category: Select the category that best describes your conversion.
 You can use this category to segment your conversion reports.

 - Include in 'Conversions': Deselect this setting (selected by default) if you don't want to include data for this conversion action in your 'Conversions' reporting column.
 You might want to deselect this setting if you use an automated bid strategy to optimise for conversions and you don't want to include this particular conversion action in your bid strategy.
 Learn more about 'Include in "Conversions"'.

 - Attribution model: Select an attribution model to determine how much credit each ad interaction gets for your conversions.
 The 'Data-driven' attribution model is the default and is available for most conversion actions.
 Learn more about attribution models.